HiDefTextiles/HiDefKnits/README.md

 ###### Please describe the costs and funding.
 How will react if the projected funding for the project does not?

-The majority of the funding is needed for salaries in order for the developers to dedicate their time and effort for developement of HiDef: Knits and getting the software off the ground.
+The majority of the funding is needed for salaries in order for the developers to dedicate their time and effort for development of HiDef: Knits and getting the software off the ground.
 There will be four employees, each specialising in a specific part of the software solution: